 a. the Temporal invalidity conditions, within the "tempInValidity" attribute;

+b. the event(s) subscription, including the QoS monitoring parameters, within the "evSubsc" attribute;

-b. the traffic characteristics information, within the "evSubsc" attribute;
+c. the traffic characteristics and, if applicable, individual QoS parameters, within the "tscQosReq" attribute;

-c. the QoS parameters for monitoring, within the "tscQosReq" attributed. the QoS parameters, within either the "qosReference" attribute, the "altQosReferences" attribute or the "altQosReqs" attribute; and/or
+d. the QoS parameters, within either the "qosReference" attribute, the "altQosReferences" attribute or the "altQosReqs" attribute; and/or

 e. the flow description, within either the "flowInfo" attribute or the "enEthFlowInfo" attribute.